2468UNIVERSE/Fraud-Detection-Using-ANN/README.md

 # Fraud-Detection-Using-ANN

-This project focuses on detecting fraudulent credit card transactions using an Artificial Neural Network (ANN) built with Keras, a high-level deep learning API.
-The dataset is preprocessed, balanced using SMOTE, and scaled before training the model.
-Keras simplifies the process of building and training neural networks, making it ideal for supervised learning tasks like fraud detection.
+This project detects credit card fraud using a Keras-based ANN.
+Data is preprocessed, balanced with SMOTE, scaled, and evaluated via a Streamlit app for real-time performance testing.